 Culture of Punjab :

-The genius of Punjabis finds expression in love stories, lusty dancing, and humour.
-Most popular Punjabi dances are: Bhangra, Giddha, Jhumar, Luddi, Dankara Julli, Sammi, Dhamal, Jaago, Kikli and Gatka.
+The genius of Punjabis finds expression in love stories, lusty dancing, and humor.
+The most popular Punjabi dances are Bhangra, Giddha, Jhumar, Luddi, Dankara Julli, Sammi, Dhamal, Jaago, Kikli and Gatka.
 The mirasis (professional wits), naqalias (mummers), and domanis (female singer-actresses) are professional performers belonging to the lower classes.
-They exploit all the tricks of exaggeration, absurdity, malapropism, comic gags, and lewd references.
+They exploit all the tricks of an exaggeration, absurdity, malapropism, comic gags, and lewd references.

 Occupation in Punjab :

 The economy of Punjab is characterized by a productive, increasingly commercial agriculture, a diversity of small- and medium-scale industries, and the highest per capita income in the nation.
 Wheat and cotton are the principal crops.
-Live- stock and poultry are also raised in large numbers.
-Industries with the largest number of workers include cotton, woollen and silk textiles, metal products and machinery, food and beverages, and transport equipment and parts.
+Livestock and poultry are also raised in large numbers.
+Industries with the largest number of workers include cotton, woolen and silk textiles, metal products and machinery, food and beverages, and transport equipment and parts.
 Others: hosiery, bicycles, sewing machines, and sporting goods.

 Handicrafts from Punjab :

 Weaving of durries (cotton bed or floor spreads) in myriad motifs and designs especially by young girls in the villages has been a long tradition in Punjab.
-Needlework of Punjab is unique.
-Baghs, Phulkaris, rumals and scarves are intricately designed in rich traditional patterns and motifs.
+The needlework of Punjab is unique.
+Baghs, Phulkaris, rumors, and scarves are intricately designed in rich traditional patterns and motifs.
 The woodwork of Punjab has also been traditionally famous.
-Artistic beds with comfortable, skillfully made back rests fitted with mirrors and carved colourful legs called Pawas, low seats called Peeras, Peerian were made by the carpenters in almost every village.
-Furniture designed with inlay ivory work, coloured mirror and engraved woodwork is also exported to different countries.
+Artistic beds with comfortable skillfully made backrests fitted with mirrors and carved colorful legs called Pawas, low seats called Peers, Peerian were made by the carpenters in almost every village.
+Furniture designed with inlay ivory work, colored mirror, and engraved woodwork is also exported to different countries.